|>>> VERSION FRANÇAISE|

-6. If a member of the Executive Committee dies, resigns or ceases to be a parliamentarian, the Member of the Union concerned shall appoint a substitute to serve until the next session of the Governing Council, when an election shall be held.
-If the newly elected member is from a different parliament than the outgoing member, he/she will serve a full term.
+6. If a member of the Executive Committee dies, resigns or ceases to be a parliamentarian, the Member of the IPU concerned shall appoint a substitute to serve until the next session of the Governing Council, when an election shall be held.
+If the newly elected member is from a different Parliament than the outgoing member, he/she will serve a full term.
 Otherwise, the new member shall complete the term of office of his/her predecessor.
 If the President of the Coordinating Committee of the Meeting of Women Parliamentarians dies, resigns or ceases to be a parliamentarian, the First Vice-President or Second Vice-President, as the case may be, will complete the term of office of the predecessor.

-7. If the President of the Coordinating Committee is already a member of the Executive Committee or belongs to the same Parliament as one of the fifteen members, she shall be replaced by the First Vice-President of the Coordinating Committee, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the fifteen members.
+7. If the President of the Coordinating Committee is already a member of the Executive Committee or belongs to the same Parliament as one of the 15 members, she shall be replaced by the First Vice-President of the Coordinating Committee, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the 15 members.

 8. If a member of the Executive Committee is elected President of the Inter-Parliamentary Union, the Governing Council shall elect a member to fill the vacant seat.
 In such a case, the question shall be included automatically in the agenda of the Governing Council.
 The term of office of the new member shall be four years.

-9. Members of the Executive Committee shall not simultaneously hold office as President or Vice-President of a Standing Committee.
+9. Members of the Executive Committee shall not simultaneously hold office as Bureau members of Standing Committees.

 1. The Executive Committee shall be the administrative organ of the Inter-Parliamentary Union.

-2. The Executive Committee shall have the following functions:
+2. The Executive Committee shall perform the following functions:

-(a) To consider, whenever a Parliament makes a request for affiliation or reaffiliation to the Union, whether the conditions mentioned in Article 3 of the Statutes are fulfilled, and to inform the Governing Council of its conclusions (cf. Art.
+(a) Consider, whenever a Parliament makes a request for affiliation or reaffiliation to the Union, whether the conditions mentioned in Article 3 of the Statutes are fulfilled, and to inform the Governing Council of its conclusions (cf. Art.
 4);